Hospice Aide Jobs: CNA and CHHA Jobs at VITAS

 As a VITAS hospice aide, you enjoy:

-- Support from a professional team and approachable leaders who focus on optimal patient-centered care
+- Support from a professional team and approachable, present leaders who focus on you and on optimal patient-centered care

-- Control of your patient schedule, to see your patients when they need to be seen
+- Control of your patient schedule, so you can see your patients when they need to be seen

-- A values-driven company that attracts exceptional employees and supports your professional goals with technology, learning opportunities, and resources that complement your daily work
+- Working for a people-first company that attracts exceptional employees and supports your professional goals with technology, learning opportunities, and resources that complement your daily work

 - Tuition reimbursement to gain new skills or support a career transition to other positions and roles at the nation’s leading hospice provider